quintype/malibu/tutorial/support-svg-sprite.md

 # {{page.title}}

-_This tutorial was contributed by [Athira](https://www.linkedin.com/in/athira-m-r-835ab6105)
+This tutorial was contributed by [Athira](https://www.linkedin.com/in/athira-m-r-835ab6105)

-Icons are a way to visually communicate concepts and meaning without the use of words.
 In this chapter, we are going to discuss how to use `SVGs in JS` without causing an impact on performance.

-## What makes SVG great for the web?
-SVG was born for the web.
-We will take a look at some advantages of using SVG over other image formats.

-**Scalability and resolution** - This makes it possible to zoom in and out of SVG images without losing any quality and gives SVG the ability to scale infinitely

-**Minimal file size** - The file sizes of SVG images are usually small compared to other file formats and they are easily compressible

-**High performance and speed** - Because of the small size nature of SVG images, it becomes very easy and fast for browsers to render them.

-**DOM-like and style-able** - SVG images are like code, so this means it can be navigated like a DOM element and also styled, although some properties have different names eg(you might want to use fill instead of color).
-It can also be styled with CSS.

-**Editable** - Since SVGs are DOM-like, SVG’s can be created and edited

 ## What is SVG's in JS?

 Like HTML, SVGs are represented using the [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model "Document Object Model") (DOM) and so can be manipulated with Javascript relatively easily.
-##### Problem.
+### Problem
 There are SVG's embedded in JS for icons / logos / etc. These cause an impact on performance because:
 - The size of the JS increases with additions and entail cost over the network
 - Render blocking
 - Downloaded JS is parsed affecting FCP & FMP.

-##### Solution
+### Solution
 SVG's should be made external via webpack / plugins to load them lazy via a network call or DOM reference.
 Thus we are using `SVG sprite loader` (Webpack loader for creating SVG sprites.)

 ## Why SVG sprite loader?
 SVG Sprites are rendered and injected in pages automatically, you just refer to images via `<svg><use xlink:href="#id"></use></svg>`.
 Also it can render sprites on server or in browser manually.

 ## Set up [SVG sprite loader](https://www.npmjs.com/package/svg-sprite-loader "SVG sprite loader") for your app

+**Note:** Currently this feature is available in Malibu.
+Please follow the below steps if your app is cloned from Malibu before 25th June 2021.

 There are few steps you need to follow to set up SVG sprite loader: